Bedrock-OSS/bedrock-wiki/docs/guide/understanding-json.md

 category: Extra
 description: A first peek into JSON
 nav_order: 1
-prefix: 'a. '
+prefix: "a. "
 mentions:
     - SirLich
     - solvedDev
     - Joelant05
     - Dreamedc2015
     - sermah
+    - cda945816
-    - cda94581
+    - QuazChick
 ---

 ::: tip
 This is an appendix page.
-You can start the guide from the beginning [here](/guide/index).
+You can start the guide from the beginning [here](/guide/introduction).
 :::

 JSON is a simple format for writing text files, in a way that is understandable to both Humans and Computers.
 Bedrock uses .json files as the "language" of Add-Ons, so you will need a solid understand of how to read and write json!
 If you have never heard of JSON before, you are encouraged to read through [this tutorial](https://www.digitalocean.com/community/tutorials/an-introduction-to-json).
 It will teach you everything you need to know about writing valid JSON files.